oprypin/crsfml/voidcsfml/README.md

 *VoidCSFML* is a library that allows [SFML][] (a library written in C++) to be used with pure C. It is not meant to be human-friendly or be used directly in C code (though it's possible). *VoidCSFML* is just an intermediate step between SFML and a higher-level binding (in this case, to [Crystal][] programming language) which is used because it's much easier to interface with a C library than a C++ one.

-You can browse the [latest generated source code](https://github.com/BlaXpirit/crsfml/tree/sources/voidcsfml) of *VoidCSFML*, but it comes almost entirely from a [generator program](https://github.com/BlaXpirit/crsfml/blob/dev/generate.cr), so contributions are accepted only in the *dev* branch.
+You can browse the [latest generated source code](https://github.com/BlaXpirit/crsfml/tree/sources/voidcsfml) of *VoidCSFML*, but it comes almost entirely from a [generator program](https://github.com/BlaXpirit/crsfml/blob/master/generate.cr), so contributions are accepted only in the *master* branch.

 Installation
 ------------